klperiwal/predict-heart-disease/README.md

 <br><br>

 <H3 style="font-family: Times New Roman">Aim:</H3>
-- To classify / predict whether a patient is prone to heart failure depending on multiple attributes.<br>
+- To classify/predict whether a patient is prone to heart failure depending on multiple attributes.<br>
 - It is a <b>Binary Classification</b> with multiple numerical and categorical features.
 <br><br>